-The Future Leaders Charitable Trust was founded in March 2006 by the National College for School Leadership, the children’s charity ARK, and the SSAT on two key premises:
+The Future Leaders Charitable Trust (now The Future Leaders Trust) was founded in March 2006 by the National College for School Leadership (now The National College for Teaching and Leadership), the children’s charity ARK, and the SSAT on two key premises:

 - That all children are capable of achieving excellent outcomes at school, whatever their background.

 - That effective, inspirational school leadership is the key to achieving this.